 Many beekeepers actually lend their bees to almond farmers to pollinate the trees.

-However, as mentioned earlier, mono-crops are also more exposed to pathogens and disease, so bees can pick up parasites in these environments.
+However, as mentioned earlier, mono-crops are also more susceptible to pathogens and disease, so bees can pick up parasites in these environments more easily.